-The following are the major shareholders who own more than 5% of the outstanding shares as at 31 December 2016:
+The following are the major shareholders who own more than 5% of the outstanding shares as at 31 December 2017:

 Sr.No.
-Shareholder Percentage of Ownership 1 Dhofar International Development & Investment Holding Company SAOG 28.00% 2 Eng.
-Abdul Hafidh Salim Rajab Al Aujaili & his related companies 21.037% 3 Civil Service Employees Pension Fund 10.385% 4 Ministry of Defense Pension Fund 8.798% 5 Public Authority of Social Insurance 8.500% 6 H.E.
-Yousuf bin Alawi bin Abdullah & his Companies 6.850% 7 Qais Omani Establishment LLC 6.269% 8 Others 10.161% Total 100%
+Shareholder Percentage of Ownership

+1 Dhofar International Development & Investment Holding Company (SAOG) 28.00%

+2 Eng.
+Abdul Hafidh Salim Rajab Al Aujaili & his companies 21.28%

+3 Civil Service Pension Fund 10.34%

+4 Ministry of Defense Pension Fund 8.90%

+5 Public Authority of Social Insurance 8.63%

+6 H.E.
+Yousuf bin Alawi bin Abdullah & his Companies 6.85%

+7 Qais Omani Establishment LLC 6.27%

+8 Others 9.73%

+Total 100%

-9. Profile of the Statutory Auditors
+14. Profile of the Statutory Auditors

-The shareholders of the Bank appointed Ernst & Young (EY) as the Bank's external auditors for the year 2016.
-EY is a global leader in assurance, tax, transaction and advisory services.
+Ernst & Young (EY) is a global leader in assurance, tax, transaction and advisory services.
 EY is committed to doing its part in building a better working world.
 The insights and quality services which EY delivers help build trust and confidence in the capital markets and in economies the world over.

-The MENA practice of EY has been operating in the region since 1923 and employs over 6,500 professionals.
+The MENA practice of EY has been operating in the region since 1923 and employs over 6,700 professionals.
 EY has been operating in Oman since 1974 and is a leading professional services firm in the country.
-EY MENA forms part of EY's EMEIA practice, with over 4,400 partners and 100,000 professionals.
-Globally, EY operates in more than 150 countries and employs 231,000 professionals in 700+ offices.
-Please visit ey.com for more information about EY.
+EY Middle East North Africa (MENA) forms part of EY's Europe, Middle East, India and Africa (EMEIA) practice, with over 4,500 partners and approximately 106,079 professionals.
+Globally, EY operates in more than 150 countries and employs 256,500 professionals in 728 offices.
+Please visit www.ey.com for more information about EY.

-10. Other Matters
+15. Other Matters

-- During 2016, the Bank has fully complied with all directives of the Code of Corporate Governance issued by the CMA. - The Statutory Auditors of the Bank are Ernst & Young.
-The Professional fees paid or payable to auditors for 2016 is OMR.76,875. for audit services.
-In addition, the professional fees paid or payable for Islamic Banking Window is OMR.4,250 (both for Audit fees and Sharia fees). - The last Annual General Meeting was held on 29 March 2016.
-The meeting was conducted as per statutory requirements and attended by the Board of Directors Eng.
-Abdul Hafidh Salim Rajab Al Aujaili, Sheikh.
-Hamoud Mustahail Ahmed Al Mashani, Sheikh Qais Mustahail Ahmed Al Mashani, Mr. Ahmed Said Mohammed Al Mahrezi, Mr. Mohammed Yousuf Alawi Al Ibrahim, Mr. Tariq Abdul Hafidh Salim Rajab Al Aujaili , Eng.
-Abdul Sattar Mohammed Abdullah Al Murshidi , Mr. Zakariya Mubarak Al Zadjali and Mr. Hamdan Abdul Al Hafedh Al Farsi.
+- The Statutory Auditors of the Bank are Ernst & Young.
+The Professional fees paid or payable to auditors for the financial year 2017 is OMR 67,323.
+This amount represents OMR 57,000 paid for audit services and OMR 10,323 paid for non-audit services.
+The total fees of OMR 67,323 includes an amount of OMR 9,000 paid, or payable, as Audit fees and Sharia fees relating to the Bank's Islamic Banking Window. - The last Annual General Meeting was held on 27 March 2017.
+The meeting was conducted as per statutory requirements and attended by Eng.
+Abdul Hafidh Salim Rajab Al Aujaill, Sheikh Hamoud Mustahail Ahmed Al Mashani , Sheikh.
+Qais Mustahail Ahmed Al Mashani , Mr. Ahmed Said Mohammed Al Mahrezi, Mr. Mohammed Yousuf Alawi Al Ibrahim , Mr. Tariq Abdul Hafidh Salim Rajab Al Aujaili and Mr. Zakariya Mubarak Al Zadjali

-11. Subordinated Loan of USD 75 Million
+16. Subordinated Loan